 The Outage in Upstate New York 1989

 One day in summer of 1989, I came back to the apartment in the State University of New York at Albany student village at fuller Road.
 The sky was dark green and one of the seemingly every three days occurring summer thunder storms was grumbling about a mile or so away.
 Despite it was late in the afternoon, it seemed dark like dawn.
 I turned the key, the door squeaked as usual.
 “Thanks goodness, you are here.”
 I heard my apartment mate jelling.
 She sat on the couch and looked scared like she’d had an encounter with an alien or something like that.
 “What’s up?
 What happened?
 Are you ok?”
 I asked walking towards her.
 “No, I’m not!
 There’s an outage.
 No light, no TV.
 No micro-wave.
 It’s dark.
 I’m scared.
 What are you thinking why I’m sitting here with candles?”
-“The electricity will came back.
-Probably just a tree fell in the power-lines due to the gust front of the thunderstorm.
+“The electricity will come back.
+Probably it’s just a tree that fell in the power-lines due to the gust front of the thunderstorm.
 Electricity will be back once they fixed it.
 Stay calm.”
 I said.
 She cried and her body was shaking.
 I remember I had a hard time trying to calm her down.
 Back then I didn’t understand why an outage did upset her that much.
-She was an adult, a 22 year old, straight A student.
+She was a 22 year old adult and a straight A-student.
 Why would anyone be scared of an outage?

 More on Alaska Weather and Its Impacts on Lifestyle